Enobong-kingsley/Anime-Discovery-App/README.md

 # anime_discovery_app

 Welcome to the Anime Discovery App, a Flutter application designed to help users discover anime and explore their details dynamically.
-This app integrates GraphQL for fetching anime data and showcases modern Flutter UI principles.
+This app integrates GraphQL for fetching anime data, Bloc for state management and showcases modern Flutter UI principles.

 ## Features
 - Anime Discovery: Fetch and display anime details dynamically.